Teradata Source Connector for Confluent Platform¶

 The source connector gives you quite a bit of flexibility in the databases you can import data from and how that data is imported.
 This section first describes how to access databases whose drivers are not included with Confluent Platform, then gives a few example configuration files that cover common scenarios, then provides an exhaustive description of the available configuration options.

-The full set of configuration options are listed in Configuration Properties, but here are a few template configurations that cover some common usage scenarios.
+The full set of configuration options are listed in Configuration Reference for Teradata Sink Connector for Confluent Platform, but here are a few template configurations that cover some common usage scenarios.

 Use a whitelist to limit changes to a subset of tables in a Teradata database, using id